LUMII-Syslab/shuffle-exchange/README.md

 Note: Our used model is 7 times smaller and can process 32 times longer sequences using the same amount of GPU memory compared to the _Universal Transformer_ model.

-- Our model with depth of 2log*n* can learn sorting and long binary addition algorithms that generalize to longer inputs.
+- Our model with depth of 2 log *n* can learn sorting and long binary addition algorithms that generalize to longer inputs.
 Here are the accuracy results on the chosen sequential algorithmic tasks – generalization to sequences of length 512 where the model is trained on length 64:
 **![](assets/readme-shuffle_exchange_task_accuracy.png)**
 - The algorithms that are learned by our model can process 128 times longer sequences and faster than the _[DNGPU model](https://arxiv.org/pdf/1702.08727)_ (optimized Neural GPU with diagonal gates).
 - On long binary multiplication task, our model achieves 98% test accuracy on sequences of length 128.
 Training multiplication on longer sequences is possible but requires increasing the width or depth of the model.
-  - Note: The fastest practical FFT-based algorithms are O(*n*log*n*loglog*n*) therefore it is expected that the solution does not generalize to inputs longer than the model is trained on.
+  - Note: The fastest practical FFT-based algorithms are O(*n* log *n* loglog *n*) therefore it is expected that the solution does not generalize to inputs longer than the model is trained on.

 # What are _Shuffle-Exchange neural networks_?